lhermans/Teeworlds-using-Saltstack-and-Docker/README.md

 - Your server should now be reachable on the IP of your minion.
   Teeworlds binds on the default 8303 port, but this can be changed to another port if preferred.

+The server's config can be changed by manually changing the .cfg files that the Docker image provides.
 This repo is provided as is, updates are very unlikely.

+Credit for the Docker image goes to virtualroot. https://github.com/virtualroot Docker image can be found at https://hub.docker.com/r/virtualroot/docker-teeworlds/